top of page

 Worth the Wait:

-Allow your herbs to steep for at least 4 hours—ideally overnight.
-This time permits the essential minerals to release, and the cooling time unlocks the moistening properties of demulcent herbs.
-For a decoction, bring water to a boil, add your herbs, and simmer for 2+ hours, or let it simmer all day in a crock pot.
+Allow your herbal infusion to steep for at least 4 hours—ideally overnight.
+This time permits minerals to release, and the cooling time unlocks the moistening properties of demulcent herbs.
+For a decoction, bring water to a boil, add your herbs, and simmer for 2+ hours, or let it simmer all day/night in a crock pot.

 The Vessel: